neilmshah/twitter2/README.md

 ## User Stories

-The following **required** functionality is completed:
+The following functionality are completed:

 - [x] User sees app icon in home screen and styled launch screen.
-(1pt)
 - [x] User can sign in using OAuth login flow.
-(1pt)
 - [x] User can Logout.
-(1pt)
 - [x] Create Data Models for User and Tweet.
-(1pt)
 - [x] User can view last 20 tweets from their home timeline with the user profile picture, username, tweet text, and timestamp.
-(2pts)
 - [x] User can pull to refresh.
-(1pt)
 - [x] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
-(2pts)
 - [x] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
-(1pt)
 - [x] User can tap on a tweet to view it in a detail view, with controls to retweet, favorite, and reply.
 - [x] User can compose a new tweet by tapping on a compose button
 - [x] When composing a tweet, user sees a countdown for the number of characters remaining for the tweet (out of 140)
 - [x] User can view their profile in a profile tab

-The following **stretch** features are implemented:

 - [x] The current signed in user will be persisted across restarts.
-(1pt)
 - [x] Each tweet should display the relative timestamp for each tweet "8m", "7h".
-(1pt)
 - [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
-(1pt)
 - [x] Profile view should include that user's timeline
 - [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [x] User can reply to any tweet, and replies should be prefixed with the username and the reply_id should be set when posting the tweet

-The following **additional** features are implemented:
 - [x] Progress indicator implemented for all loading features